EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 ***Case i: MSc Curriculum: Scaled Use of Machine Learning for Engineering Applications***

 ***Case ii: Jupyter Notebooks for Engineering Education: Supporting Conceptual Mastery***

+As part of my module redevelopment for Contaminant Hydrogeology and Groundwater Remediation and Hydrosystems Engineering and Management, I have integrated interactive Jupyter notebooks developed by TU Dresden through the iNUX Europe initiative and <a href="https://gw-project.org/interactive-education/">The Groundwater Project – Interactive Education</a>.
+These notebooks shift traditionally lecture-based content into exploratory, browser-accessible environments where students can interact directly with groundwater models, parameterise scenarios, and visualise results.

+To enable seamless deployment, I configured Moodle shell links through Binder and JupyterHub pipelines, removing the need for local installation or advanced setup.
+This scaffolding supports digital equity and accessibility across diverse student hardware and skill levels.
+The aim is to increase engagement while aligning learning activities with Bloom’s higher-order skills: application, analysis, and evaluation.

+The notebooks replace multi-step pen-and-paper tasks with responsive tools that allow full control of key variables.
+By doing so, they preserve cognitive rigour while reducing procedural friction, supporting a deeper conceptual grasp of transient flow, sorption, and transport processes.
+Although student-facing use begins in 2025–2026, internal testing has confirmed full compatibility, and I have produced draft screencasts and tutorial guides in preparation for launch.

+These materials form part of a broader effort to reorient groundwater teaching around open-source tools and reproducible science, with colleagues across the faculty already expressing interest in adaptation for their modules.

 ***Case iii: SYMPLE and INUX Europe: Leading Collaborative EdTech Deployment***